 In our results, however, the highest number of grafts a clinic recommended for this procedure was 3,000.
-7.7% of respondents quoted 2,000 grafts or more.
+See what a 3000 graft hair transplant looks like.
+7.7% of respondents quoted a 2,000 graft hair transplant or more.

 And that wasn’t the only disparity our survey revealed.
 In fact, many of the results didn’t fill us with confidence about the consistency of quality and value in hair transplant clinics across the UK.

 We surveyed 104 clinics whose details are listed on Google and we received and used data from 58 clinics.
 We based our results on their quotation estimates, since the nature of the survey prevented us from consulting with them in detail.
 Where a graft or cost range was given, we’ve used the average in our results.
 (You can find out more about our survey data in the footer of this article.)

 There are only 42 surgeons registered with the British Association of Hair Restoration Surgery — so the fact that there are more than 100 clinics in operation is a little ominous.
 In some cases, surgeons work with multiple clinics.
 In others, surgeons work with businesses that are clinics in name only.
 These businesses are essentially sales reps who connect patients with surgeons for a referral fee.

 - The average cost of a hair transplant in the UK is £4,820